jxmot/patent-search/README.md

 * Handlebars
 * Bootstrap

 The primary purpose for this application was to develop the necessary code for retrieving U.S. patent data.
 The retrieved data is rendered in HTML using Handlebars.
+Optionally, the patent data can be sent to the browser's console as JSON formatted data.

 # Patent API